-Are the expected project benefits, results, and impact clear, realistic, and consistent with the objectives and purpose of the project, as well as with this funding opportunity?
-Are the proposed outcomes of the proposed project quantifiable and measurable, consistent with the definition of a project outcomes as described in Section III of the funding opportunity announcement and as contained in "Project Work Plan - Sample Template?"
+Are the proposed outcomes quantifiable and measurable, consistent with the definition of a project outcome as described in Section III of the funding opportunity announcement and as contained in "Project Work Plan - Sample Template?"
 Are the anticipated outcomes likely to be achieved, and will they significantly benefit the elder justice field?
 Does the logic model adequately demonstrate that the proposed approach will lead to the desired outcomes and impact identified in the proposal?

-Does the project evaluation reflect a thoughtful and well-designed approach that will be able to successfully measure whether or not the project has achieved its proposed outcome(s)?
+Does the project evaluation reflect a thoughtful and well-designed approach that will be able to successfully measure whether the project has achieved its proposed outcome(s)?
 Does the plan include the qualitative and/or quantitative methods necessary to reliably measure outcomes?
 Is the evaluation also designed to capture "lessons learned" from the overall effort that might be of use to the field, especially those who might be interested in replicating the project?